 The specimen system is designed to work with millions of vial records.

 allow administrators to create multiple sets of samples in the same folder, which each have a different set of customizable fields.

 Sample sets are created by pasting in a TSV of data and identifying one, two, or three fields that comprise the primary key.
 Subsequent updates can be made via TSV pasting (with options for how to handle samples that already exist in the set), or via row-level inserts/updates/deletes.

 Sample sets support the notion of a parent sample field.
 When present, this data will be used to create an experiment run that links the parent and child samples to establish a derivation/lineage history.

 One sample set per folder can be marked as the “active” set.
 Its set of columns will be shown in Customize Grid when doing a lookup to a sample table.
 Downstream assay results can be linked to the originating sample set via a "Name" field -- for details see Sample Sets

-DataClasses are used to capture complex lineage and derivation information, especially when those derivations include bio-engineering systems like the following:
+DataClasses can be used to capture complex lineage and derivation information, for example, the derivations used bio-engineering systems like the following:

 - Gene Sequences

 - Vectors (used to deliver Gene Sequences into a cell)

 - Cell Lines